OlisaMarvis/Lemp-stack-project/README.md

 ## PRE-REQUISITES FOR THIS PROJECT

-1. Create and AWS and register an AWS account following [this instruction](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
+1. Create and register an AWS account following [this instruction](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

 As a new account, you qualify for the AWS free tier